open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 the other hand, users who deploy frequently, for example due to elastic workloads, care more about startup time.

-Reduce your measurements to factors that are sure to impact the user experience of your application, so as not to produce datasets that contain irrelevant information.
+Reduce your measurements to factors that are sure to impact user experience, so your datasets don't contain irrelevant information.
 Some examples of measurements include the following:

 - User average, user peak, and machine average CPU usage